What Is Breath Work — And Can It Help Your Sports Performance?

 2.Breath Work Can Help You Swim Faster

-"This is why you will see 50-metre sprinters take one breath [or none] for the entirety of the event.
-Because the race is often decided by less than a tenth of a second, any extra time the swimmers can save is important", says Buckingham.
+“This is why you will see 50-meter sprinters take one breath [or none] for the entirety of the event.
+Because the race is often decided by less than a tenth of a second, any extra time the swimmers can save is important,” says Buckingham.

-Breath control, in particular the Valsalva manoeuvre, can help when lifting heavy weights.
+Breath control, in particular the Valsalva maneuver, can help when lifting heavy weights.

-Take care, however, "as the Valsalva manoeuvre can drastically increase systolic blood pressure and in some cases lead to fainting", he warns.
-Only use it under the guidance of a certified personal trainer or licensed physiotherapist.
+Take care, however, “as the Valsalva maneuver can drastically increase systolic blood pressure and in some cases lead to fainting,” he warns.
+Only use it under the guidance of a certified personal trainer or licensed physical therapist.
 And steer clear if you have high blood pressure.

 4.Breath Work Can Boost Endurance